 Even when home prices are stable or rising, mortgages with certain characteristics have higher probabilities of claims.
-As of March 31, 2023, mortgages with these characteristics in our primary risk in force included mortgages with LTV ratios greater than 95% (15%), mortgages with borrowers having FICO scores below 680 (7%), including those with borrowers having FICO scores of 620-679 (6%), mortgages with limited underwriting, including limited borrower documentation (1%), and mortgages with borrowers having DTI ratios greater than 45% (or where no ratio is available) (16%), each attribute as determined at the time of loan origination.
-Loans with more than one of these attributes accounted for 4% of our primary risk in force as of March 31, 2023, 4% of our primary risk in force as of December 31, 2022, and 4% of our primary risk in force as of December 31, 2022, and 4% of our primary risk in force as of December 31, 2022, and 4% of our primary risk in force as of December 31, 2022, and 4% of our primary risk in force as of December 31, 2021.
-When home prices increase, interest rates increase and/or the percentage of our NIW from purchase transactions increases, our NIW on mortgages with LTV ratios greater than 95% was 13% in the first quarter of 2023, 11% in the first quarter of 2022, and 21% for the full year of 2022.
-Our NIW on mortgages with DTI ratios greater than 45% was 23% in the first quarter of 2023, 17% for the first quarter of 2022, and 21% for the full year of 2022.
+As of September 30, 2023, mortgages with these characteristics in our primary risk in force included mortgages with LTV ratios greater than 95% (16%), mortgages with borrowers having FICO scores below 680 (7%), including those with borrowers having FICO scores of 620-679 (6%), mortgages with limited underwriting, including limited borrower documentation (1%), and mortgages with borrowers having DTI ratios greater than 45% (or where no ratio is available) (17%), each attribute as determined at the time of loan origination.
+Loans with more than one of these attributes accounted for 5% of our primary risk in force as of September 30, 2023, and 4% of our primary risk in force as of December 31, 2022 and December 31, 2021.
+When home prices increase, interest rates increase and/or the percentage of our NIW from purchase transactions increases, our NIW on mortgages with higher LTV ratios and higher DTI ratios may increase.
+Our NIW on mortgages with LTV ratios greater than 95% was 12% in the first three quarters of 2023, 13% in the first three quarters of 2022, and 12% for the full year of 2022.
+Our NIW on mortgages with DTI ratios greater than 45% was 25% in the first three quarters of 2023, 21% for the first three quarters of 2022, and 21% for the full year of 2022.

 From time to time, we change the processes we use to underwrite loans.
-For example: we rely on information provided to us by lenders that was obtained from certain of the GSEs' automated appraisal and income verification tools, which may produce results that differ from the results that would have been determined using different methods; we accept GSE appraisal waivers for certain refinance loans, the numbers of which have increased significantly beginning in 2020; and we accept GSE appraisal flexibilities that allow property valuations in certain transactions to be based on appraisals that do not involve an onsite or interior inspection of the property.
+For example: we rely on information provided to us by lenders that was obtained from certain of the GSEs' automated appraisal and income verification tools, which may produce results that differ from the results that would have been determined using different methods; we accept GSE appraisal waivers for certain refinance loans; and we accept GSE appraisal flexibilities that allow property valuations in certain transactions to be based on appraisals that do not involve an onsite or interior inspection of the property.
 Our acceptance of automated GSE appraisal and income verification tools, GSE appraisal waivers and GSE appraisal flexibilities may affect our pricing and risk assessment.
 We also continue to further automate our underwriting processes and it is possible that our automated processes result in our insuring loans that we would not otherwise have insured under our prior processes.

-Approximately 68% of our first quarter 2023 and 72% of our 2022 NIW was originated under delegated underwriting programs pursuant to which the loan originators had authority on our behalf to underwrite the loans for our mortgage insurance.
+Approximately 71% of our NIW during the first three quarters of 2023 and 72% of our 2022 NIW was originated under delegated underwriting programs pursuant to which the loan originators had authority on our behalf to underwrite the loans for our mortgage insurance.
 For loans originated through a delegated underwriting program, we depend on the originators' compliance with our guidelines and rely on the originators' representations that the loans being insured satisfy the underwriting guidelines, eligibility criteria and other requirements.
 While we have established systems and processes to monitor whether certain aspects of our underwriting guidelines were being followed by the originators, such systems may not ensure that the guidelines were being strictly followed at the time the loans were originated.